chainguard-dev/edu/content/chainguard/administration/custom-idps/azure-ad/index.md

 ---
-title : "How To Integrate Azure Active Directory SSO with Chainguard Enforce"
+title : "How To Integrate Azure Active Directory SSO with Chainguard"
 linktitle: "Azure Active Directory"
 lead: ""
 description: "Procedural tutorial on how to register an Azure Active Directory Application"